razvan-c-c/simple-content-locker-PHP/README.md

 # simple-content-locker-PHP
 A very simple way to lock your content using PHP, wanted to make it as a WP Plugin but got busy during process and just used plugin to insert it instead.
 The way it works it pretty self explanatory actually.
-It just reads the url and if that ends with "?valuekey" than
+It just reads the url and if that ends with "?valuekey" than the page will load normaly otherwise it will just redirect to homepage